 Fluorescent Grow Lights

 These are often used for the cheapest grow lights out there.
 They don’t provide the full spectrum of light making you in the end have a smaller yield of tomatoes.
-It seems like the amount of quality light the plant receives is correlated to the number of tomatoes you can harvest.
+It seems like the amount of quality light the plant receives is correlated to the amount of tomates you can harvest.

 LED (Light-Emitting Diode)

 LED lights are really the best.
-They are energy efficient and will also help provide you with the full length of lights.
-This makes you able to get a better harvest from your tomato plant.
-In the end, it’s really worth investing in this type of light.
+They are energy efficient and will also help provide you with the full lenght of lights.
+THis makes you able to get a better harvest from your tomato plant.
+In the end it’s really worth investing in this type of light.
 They cost a little bit extra but are well worth it.
 Take it from us, we have been using these to propagate small seedlings indoors for years now using these types.

 HID (High-Intensity Discharge)